 Peanuts for Birds

-Peanuts are a great choice for your bird feeder!
-Not only are our wild birds peanuts super popular with all manner of garden birds, they're also an excellent source of nourishment.
+Peanuts for birds are a great choice for your feeder!
+Not only are our wild bird peanuts super popular with all manner of garden birds, they're also an excellent source of nourishment.
 Among their many benefits, peanuts for birds are:

 Here at Really Wild Bird Food, we supply a wide range of tasty peanuts for birds, as well as a selection of bird-friendly peanut butters.
 Whether you're ordering our easy-to-digest peanut granules or serving up a more fulsome feast in the form of our premium Argentinian peanuts, we're confident that your birds will love everything we have to offer.